‘Teen Mom 2’s Leah Messer Makes Major Announcement

 Teen Mom 2’s Leah Messer may have two divorces under her belt and three young girls to take care of, but that hasn’t stopped her from trying to put her future first.
-In the most reason season on Teen Mom 2, views saw Leah contemplating finishing a course she started at a local beauty school, but due to the schedule that would take time away from the days in which she had the girls, she decided to nix the idea.
+In the most reason season of Teen Mom 2, views saw Leah contemplating finishing a course she started at a local beauty school, but due to the schedule that would take time away from the days in which she had the girls, she decided to nix the idea.

-At the end of the season, Leah Messer enrolls in West Virginia State University and tells an on campus rep that she is considering becoming a communications major, but isn’t quite sure yet.
+At the end of the season, Leah Messer enrolls in West Virginia State University and tells an on-campus rep that she is considering becoming a communications major, but isn’t quite sure yet.

 However, before she’s even completed her BA, Leah Messer has made a major choice for herself–and that’s becoming a life coach.
 After working with a friend who acts as one, she has decided that she would like to help coach other people and make better life choices.

-But Leah Messer isn’t just any life coach.
-Instead, she’s working with the brand Lipsense, a multi-level marketing company to recruit other individuals to sell long lasting lipsticks.
+However, Leah Messer isn’t just any life coach.
+Instead, she’s working with the brand Lipsense, a multi-level marketing company to recruit other individuals to sell long-lasting lipsticks.
 Fans of Teen Mom 2 will remember Leah Messer got involved in a similar scheme with Mary Kay on a previous season and she and ex-husband Jeremy Calvert got into a huge argument over the money spent for her “starter pack.”

 Never the less, Leah Messer is taking another swing at multi-level marketing and is attempting to recruit her fans to her team.
 With such a huge influence and fan base, it will likely be rather easy for Leah Messer to get other women to sign up and be coached.